collectionslab/Omniscribe/README.md

 # Book Annotation Classification Engine

-A UCLA Collections Lab/BuildUCLA project: computer vision experiments to identify and classify annotations in digitized printed books.
+A UCLA Collections Lab/BuildUCLA project: computer vision experiments to identify and classify annotations in digitized printed books in IIIF-hosted collections.

 Status: Experimenting with different neural network architectures and evaluating their performances on a dataset of over 3000 images.